 Study site staff, with the exception of the site Pharmacist of Record or their designee, and participants will be blinded to the random assignments.
-Blinding will be maintained until the trial is completed or stopped, i.e., the trial is stopped early, or the last participant enrolled in to Step 2 completes approximately 60 weeks of follow-up or the required number of endpoints or person years has been met.
+Blinding will be maintained until the trial is completed or stopped, i.e., the trial is stopped early, or the required number of endpoints or person years has been met.
 At a specified time directed by the HPTN SDMC, participants will be notified of their treatment assignment.
-In addition, as noted in Section 5.13.2, an Investigator can request unblinding to the HPTN SDMC in the event that a participant becomes infected with HIV during the study, and the SDMC will assist in directly providing the participant's primary health care provider the randomized arm assignment information per their SOP; the randomized assignment will not be provided to the site where the participant was enrolled and followed.
+In addition, as noted in Section 5.14.2, an Investigator can request unblinding to the HPTN SDMC in the event that a participant becomes infected with HIV during the study, and the SDMC will assist in directly providing the participant's primary health care provider the randomized arm assignment information per their SOP; the randomized assignment will not be provided to the site where the participant was enrolled and followed.